 Weekend Lecture Series

-This free series of talks given once a month during the fall, winter, and spring highlights topics related to our ongoing or upcoming exhibits, or other areas of interest.
+Free lectures are offered semi-monthly with topics related to our ongoing or upcoming exhibits, or other areas of interest.
 Talks are in the Museum theater, and seating is limited, so plan to arrive early.
 Museum Admission is free for New Mexico residents with ID on Sundays.
 You can listen to many of these talks on our website.
-Many of the lectures of this past years series are available as podcasts at podcasts or on our youtube channel as videos.
+Many of the lectures of this past years series are available as audio recordings at podcasts or on our youtube channel as videos.